 What is Green Purchasing?
 Purchasing decisions which take into account environmental and social considerations along with our standard price, availability and performance criteria.

 Vanderbilt University is committed to purchasing goods and services from manufacturers and suppliers who share our environmental concern and commitment.
 If two products are competitive in performance characteristics and pricing, the university will favor the environmentally-preferable product or supplier.
-The university's commitment to environmental stewardship is available at the link below:

 Green products are reusable or recyclable, as opposed to disposable, made with renewable energy, or contain a significant percentage of recycled post-consumer waste .
 The following are third-party certification providers that help to identify Green products: